radian-software/straight.el/README.md

-Finally, you may use `M-x straight-prune-build` in order to tell `straight.el` to forget about any packages which were not registered since the last init transaction (see [the transaction system][#user/transactions]).
+Finally, you may use `M-x straight-prune-build` in order to tell `straight.el` to forget about any packages which were not registered since the last time you loaded your init-file.
 This may improve performance, although only slightly, and will clean up stale entries in the `build` directory.
 You can call this function in your init-file if you really wish your filesystem to be as clean as possible, although it's not particularly recommended as the performance implications are uninvestigated.
 If you do call it in your init-file, be sure to only call it on a fully successful init; otherwise, an error during init will result in some packages' build information being discarded, and they will need to be rebuilt next time.

 If you have enabled [autoloads caching][#user/install/loading], it is advisable to call `straight-prune-build` occasionally, since otherwise